kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 ## XCP-D (`xcpd_d/`) 🚧 UNDER CONSTRUCTION 🚧

 For readability, the `figures/` folder contents (contains all `html` and `svg` files rendered in the visual report) and sidecar JSON files are not included below.
+Also note that files may have additional BIDS entities including `dir-<label>` (to specify its derivation from data acquired in the `AP` or `PA` phase encoding directions) or `run-<label>` as appropriate.

 - *Labels for `SEG` (`seg-<SEG>`) include: `4S1056Parcels`, `4S156Parcels`, `4S256Parcels`, `4S356Parcels`, `4S456Parcels`, `4S556Parcels`, `4S656Parcels`, `4S756Parcels`, `4S856Parcels`, `4S956Parcels`, `Glasser`, `Gordon`, `MIDB`,`MyersLabonte`, and `Tian`*